-17 Eyeshadow Hacks That'll Take You From Beginner To Pro
+17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 When it comes to your beat, there are four main categories to master; complexion, brows, lips, and today’s topic of conversation, drumroll, please… EYES!
-For today’s deep dive, we’re going hard on eyeshadow.
+For today’s deep dive, we’re going hard on eyeshadow tips and hacks.
 The thing is, perfecting your eyeshadow game requires dedication, practice, and patience.
-You’ve got to pack on the pigment, buff, and blend, be mindful of fallout, and ensure the color pops, all while working that trend or shadow style to suit your unique eye shape.
-Luckily for you, we have all the answers, hacks, and pro tips.
+You’ve got to pack on the pigment, buff and blend, be mindful of fallout, and ensure the color pops, all while working that trend or shadow style to suit your unique eye shape.
+Luckily for you, we have all the answers, hacks, and pro tips to perfect your eyeshadow.
 Consider this your eyeshadow masterclass.

 Eyeshadow Tip #1: Prep and Prime

 Before you even pick up your blending brush, you need to prime and prep your lid to ensure that a) the pigment is poppin’, b) the color is even, and c) it stays on all day long without creasing.
 Here’s how: